mtntkcn/mtntkcn/README.md

-- 👋 Hi, I’m @mtntkcn, you can call me light weight baby
+- 👋 Hi, I’m @fiseq_, you can call me light weight baby
 - 👀 I’m interested in anything to improve myself
 - 🌱 I’m currently learning software engineering especially blockchain
 - 💞️ I’m looking to collaborate on -